-Once you've finished writing your ebook -- CTAs and all -- it's time to convert it to the right file type so it's transferrable from you to your recipient.
+Once you've finished writing your ebook — CTAs and all — it's time to convert it to the right file type, so it's transferable from you to your recipient.

 You've seen these letters at the end of files before.
 Short for Portable Document Format, the .PDF file type essentially freezes your ebook so it can be displayed clearly on any device.
 A popular alternative to PDFs is the .EPUB file type.
 See a comparison of EPUB to PDF here.

 Your ebook should be available for download through a landing page on your site.
-A landing page is a web page that promotes/describes your offer and provides a form that visitors need to fill out with their contact information in order to access your ebook.
-This is how you are able to convert your visitors into business leads that your sales team can ultimately follow up with.
+A landing page is a web page that promotes/describes your offer and provides a form that visitors need to fill out with their contact information to access your ebook.
+This is how you can convert your visitors into business leads that your sales team can ultimately follow up with.